JejeTrue/Dicee-Game-Challenge/README.md

-I will implement the DOM (Document Object Model) in this Challenge. ⚠️ **I am trying to work on it by myself without looking at the completed project.
+I will implement the DOM (Document Object Model) in this Challenge.
+I am trying to work on it by myself without looking at the completed project.

 How it works: When the webpage is refreshed, the two dice will change.
 The title will also update to match the result of the two dice.